 To apply, you need:

 You'll need to call us if:

 - bullet you want to make a one-off contribution by cheque or through your pay and aren't paid monthly

 - bullet you want to contribute more than 80% of your gross regular pensionable pay or exceed the £40,000 annual allowance

 You need to read the documents below before you apply.
-They have important information about the key risks and benefits to help you make a decision.
+They have important information about the charges, costs, risks and benefits of the product and the funds to help you make a decision.

 Download and save and/or print these documents for future reference.
 Read instructions on how to do this.

 Once you've applied, you’ll receive a confirmation email.
 Remember you can register to manage your AVC plan online.
 Take a look at our online account user guide to see how you can get started.

 Speak to a Retirement Specialist or apply by phone

 You can also start your AVCs by calling our Retirement Specialist Team.
 They can’t give you advice, but they can help answer any questions you have about AVCs.